Chicken cutlets get an irresistibly crunchy, nutty crust and a luscious, creamy mustard sauce in this divine dinner dish.

-Arrange the asparagus in a tight single layer on a baking sheet.
-Drizzle with 1 tablespoon of the olive oil.
+- Arrange the asparagus in a tight single layer on a baking sheet.
+Drizzle with half of the olive oil.
 Season with salt and pepper.
 Turn the asparagus, so they’re evenly coated in the oil and seasonings and in a single layer.
-Roast until crisp tender, 12 to 20 minutes depending on the thickness of the asparagus.
+Roast until crisp-tender, 12 to 20 minutes depending on the thickness of the asparagus.
 Reduce oven temperature to 300ºF (150°C).

-Meanwhile, in a shallow bowl, stir together 1 tablespoon of the Dijon mustard, 1 tablespoon of the heavy cream, and 1 teaspoon water.
+- Meanwhile, in a shallow bowl, stir together half of the Dijon mustard, one-fourth of the heavy cream, and the water.

-In a nonstick sauté pan, heat the remaining 1 tablespoon olive oil over medium-high heat.
+- In a nonstick sauté pan, heat the remaining olive oil over medium-high heat.
 Add the chicken and sauté for 3 minutes per side, 6 minutes total.
 Transfer the chicken to an 8-inch square pan, then bake for 12 minutes.

-Meanwhile, deglaze the sauté pan with the remaining 3 tablespoons heavy cream, remaining 1 tablespoon Dijon mustard, and 1/8 teaspoon salt and a few grinds of pepper.
+- Meanwhile, deglaze the sauté pan with the remaining heavy cream, Dijon mustard, and salt and pepper to taste.